 Elizabeth arrived in Canada in August of 2006 as a refugee having to leave her children behind with her mother.
 Living in a shelter, Elizabeth realized she would need help with housing and her struggle to bring her children to Canada.
 In her search Elizabeth found and subsequently turned to Fife House for support.

 “I needed help and support, which I got right away – I was blessed,” says Elizabeth.

 She was immediately connected to staff in the Homeless Outreach Program.
-Her housing worker referred her to Gladstone, Fife’s women’s program, and accompanied her on a visit.
+Her housing worker referred her to Gladstone, Fife House’s former women’s program (we now have a women’s only program at our Sorauren location), and accompanied her on a visit.
 Elizabeth lived in the house with four other women for 2 ½ years.
 During that time she had a long road ahead of her; becoming familiar with the Canadian culture, making decisions for herself for one of the first times in her life, and working on her immigration status.

 “Gladstone was a sanctuary.
 I began living the best life an HIV+ woman could live,” says Elizabeth.

 With ongoing support from Fife House staff, she was able to connect with appropriate doctors and maintain a drug regimen that stabilized her health.
 Having been a community worker in Uganda and sponsored by Fife House, Elizabeth also began training as a Personal Support Worker, looking to the day when she would be able to support the family she longed for.

 But being separated from her children was stressful and she was missing them very much.
 Fife House connected her with legal services to help her with her refugee claim and start the process of bringing her children to live with her.